PlaneTraveller/Power-Pill/README.md

 * Record: This file records our plans and notes.
 It's a record of our learning process.
 * .DS_Store: It's a file that you can ignore it.
 * .gitignore: It's a file can be ignored too, as its name.
-* README: It's a very important little cute file and the author describe it as cute to check if her boyfriend reads it carefully.

 ## Table of Contents